-The Scottish Third Sector Tracker is a growing research community made up of representatives from third sector organisations based across the whole of Scotland, who are willing to share their experiences, views and concerns as the sector emerges from the pandemic.
+The Scottish Third Sector Tracker is a growing research community made up of representatives from third sector organisations based across the whole of Scotland, who are willing to share their experiences, views and concerns as the sector faces both new and ongoing challenges.

 The Tracker is run by an independent research company called DJS Research on behalf of SCVO, the Scottish Government, the William Grant Foundation and the National Lottery Community Fund.

-Those involved in the management of a third sector organisation or social enterprise operating in Scotland are invited to represent their organisation as a member of the Scottish Third Sector Tracker.
+Those involved in the running of a third sector organisation operating in Scotland are invited to represent their organisation as a member of the Scottish Third Sector Tracker.

-Every three months for the next 18 months, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
+Every four months, members of the Tracker will submit a small amount of detail about their organisation’s current situation via an online survey.
 These details will be anonymised and then aggregated alongside the responses from all of the other Scottish Third Sector Tracker members.
 This will give SCVO and its partners a clear and up-to-date picture of the health of the third sector in Scotland and will enable them to identify where they can provide support to the sector most effectively.

 To register your interest in becoming a member of the Scottish Third Sector Tracker, please click the ‘Register interest’ button below to give us a few details about you and your organisation.
 After this, you will receive a welcome call from a DJS researcher.
 On this call, the researcher will give you some more details about the Tracker and will conduct the first of the Tracker surveys over the phone.